 How much do you have to worry about the durability of carbon fiber after a crash?
 As you might imagine, depends on the crash.

 If you crash any bike hard enough, you’re going to need to repair it or replace it.
 Before we talk about repairing carbon bikes though, we’ll tell you a little bit about what we do to the frames so that maybe you won’t need to get it repaired.
 On our bikes, the areas that are most prone to damage get extra material that otherwise wouldn’t be needed.
-Most of the layup of our carbon frames finds the carbon prepreg in 0º, 30°and 45º orientations.
-The 90º weave you often see as the top layer provides the resistance to impact.
-So while the common worry is about flying rocks cracking your frame the truth is that of the thousands of Mojos we’ve made over the years, the number that have actually broken this way can be counted on one hand.

 Let’s say you run out of talent in a big way, and crush some fiber along with your own bones.
 The good news is carbon can be repaired.
 You might not believe this, but often it is easier and less expensive to repair than Aluminum, Ti or Steel.
 An impact that severely dents an aluminum tube might need a tube replaced.
-Aluminum bikes are heat treated, so in addition removing and replacing the old tube (if it can be removed), you need to also heat treat, realign and repaint or reanodize the frame.
+Aluminum bikes are heat treated, so in addition to removing and replacing the old tube (if it can be removed), you also need to heat treat, realign and repaint or re-anodize the frame.
 None of this is necessary with a carbon frame.